Naruto Tier List: All Canon Arcs Ranked

 Greatest Arcs of the Naruto Tier List

-S ranking is the first tier in this tier list and is usually interpreted as “superb” or “super,” It is the highest ranking.
-This tier of the Naruto Tier list consists of four arcs that are favorites among all fandom fans.
+S ranking is the first tier and is usually interpreted as “superb” or “super,” It is the highest ranking.
+This category of the Naruto Tier list consists of four arcs that are favorites among all fandom fans.
 The arcs in this tier significantly impact the story and amazing fights with suitable animations.

 Pain’s Assault